Public Procurement Reform Implementation

 How to provide evidence based policy development and practice transformation?

-- Identify available sources of data/information for understanding the workings of public procurement systems
+• Identify available sources of data/information of public procurement systems

 What is stakeholder identification and engagement?

-- Determine how to most effectively engage various stakeholders in circumscribing opportunity realization or problem resolution
+• How to engage various stakeholders in opportunity realization or problem resolution

-- Sustaining stakeholder motivation and engagement in policy processes and/or in facilitating practice transformation.
+• Sustaining stakeholder motivation and engagement in policy processes and system transformations

 Topics to be covered: